 - Sometimes maps are wrong.
 New roads may have been built, buildings demolished, or there may be a rare mapping error.

-- Also, conditions may have changed from when tracks were recorded.
-A path may have closed, perhaps a bridge has been washed out or treefall might block progress.
+- Also, conditions may have changed from when tracks were originally recorded.
+A path may have closed, perhaps a bridge has been washed out or a treefall might block progress.

 So always look around you at the land itself, stop and think about your navigation decisions.